firebase/functions-samples/README.md

 ### [Developer Motivator](developer-motivator)

-This sample demonstrates how to send a Firebase Cloud Messaging (FCM) notification each time your app get a new user or lose one.
+This sample demonstrates how to send a Firebase Cloud Messaging (FCM) notification to the developer device each time your app get a new user or lose one.
 Uses an Analytics trigger.

 ## Contributing